Young Justice (TV series): Production and design

-Animation and visual
+Animation and visuals

 Artists at the U.S. animation studio in Los Angeles, Warner Bros.
 Animation, drew storyboards; designed new characters, backgrounds, and props; drew character and background layouts; and made animatics.
 However, Greg Weisman notes that some storyboards were done in Seoul.
 South Korean animation studios MOI Animation, Inc. and Lotto Animation drew the key animation and inbetweens.
-Critics noted that the first season, features nods to Super Friends and the Justice League’s comic book history, along with a brief visual homage to the anime-influenced Teen Titans series.
+Critics noted that the first season, features nods to Super Friends and the Justice League's comic book history, along with a brief visual homage to the anime-influenced Teen Titans series.

 Certain episodes of Young Justice: Outsiders were animated by Digital eMation, another international animation studio located in South Korea.
 In the final stages, ink and paint and editing were done by Warner Bros.
 Animation.

 Cancellation

 In January 2013, Cartoon Network had meetings with potential clients and promotional partners in which they announced their 2013–14 programming lineup.
-The network had confirmed that the remaining episodes of the second season, Young Justice: Invasion, had aired entirely.
-Warner Bros. officially stated that they were not open to a third-party crowdfunding-campaign, intended to result in a third season of Young Justice.
-Therefore, the ending of the Apokolips storyline was not likely to get resolved.
-In December 2013, Kevin Smith and Paul Dini addressed the 2013 cancellation of several series, including Young Justice, claiming that network executives did not want girls watching the programs because "they don't buy toys," and wanted more boys watching.
+The network had confirmed that the remaining episodes of the second season had aired entirely.
+Warner Bros. officially stated that they were not open to a third-party crowdfunding-campaign, intended to result in a third season.
+In December 2013, Kevin Smith and Paul Dini addressed the 2013 cancellation of several series, including Young Justice, claiming that network executives did not want girls watching the programs because "they don't buy toys", and wanted more boys watching.
 However, Weisman in 2014 denied that the show's female viewership was a factor in its cancellation.

 In January 2016, Weisman revealed the reason for the show's cancellation, saying that the show's funding was based on a toy deal with Mattel.
 The toys were not selling enough so Mattel cancelled the toy line, pulling the funding for the show.
 With no sources of income large enough to replace the money from Mattel, the show was not picked up for a third season.
-In February 2016, in response to the second season of the show being released on Netflix, Weisman posted a tweet advising fans that the chances for a third season could be helped by watching on Netflix or buying the Blu-ray releases.
-When asked if he thought a third season was possible, producer Brandon Vietti replied, "I don't know.
-That's the best answer I can give you.
-I'd be happy to do another one; Greg [Weisman] would be; Phil Bourassa, the character designer.
-We'd all in a heartbeat come back to do a third season if the Powers-That-Be feel they want to do that."
+In February 2016, when asked about the possibility of a third season, producer Vietti said that he did not know whether it would happen, but stated that he, Weisman, and character designer Bourassa would all be willing to return if given the opportunity.
+In the same month, in response to the show's second season being released on Netflix, Weisman posted a tweet advising fans that the chances for a third season could be helped by watching on Netflix or buying the Blu-ray releases.
 Weisman clarified in subsequent tweets that while Warner Bros. (or Netflix) had not expressed interest in a third season, a strong showing on Netflix could motivate WB into action on a potential third season.